 Chapter 1: Understand Boat Wiring Harness

-Because your boat’s wiring is so complicated and should organize efficiently, your custom boat wiring harness should be color-coded for protection and ease—the harness groups different colored wires about their functionality and power.
-For example, light blue wires are usually used for the boat’s oil pressure reading and gauge.
+Because your boat’s wiring is so complicated and should be organized efficiently, your custom boat wiring harness should be color-coded for protection and ease—the harness groups different colored wires about their functionality and power.
+For example, light blue cables are usually used for the boat’s oil pressure reading and gauge.

-The right custom boat wiring harness will color-code your wires to eliminate confusion and protect your boat’s electrical system.
 If there’s a problem with an aspect of your electrical system, you can easily find the wires which cause the trouble.
-That’s what a proper custom boat wiring harness will do for you.

 Chapter 2: How Boat Wiring Harness Improves Your Boat